Written For ParentCircle Website new design update

 While girls are good in some subjects, boys excel in others.
-When children study in a single-gender classroom, they interact much more confidently and freely, and can discuss topics, which they would be otherwise hesitant about.
-Since, all leadership positions are also held by peers of the same gender, children feel empowered and confident about tackling any job.
+When children study in a single-gender classroom, they interact much more confidently and freely and can discuss topics, which they would be otherwise hesitant about.
+Since all leadership positions are also held by peers of the same gender, children feel empowered and confident about tackling any job.

-The reason behind single-gender classroom is the belief that girls and boys are different neurologically and learn very differently.
-According to a study ‘How The Brain Learns: New And Exciting Findings’ presented by Dr Sousa in 2014 ASAIHL Conference in Singapore, boys develop visual, spatial and temporal skills faster than girls and girls acquire spoken language skills faster than boys.
+The reason behind single-gender classrooms is the belief that girls and boys are different neurologically and learn very differently.
+According to a study 'How The Brain Learns: New And Exciting Findings' presented by Dr Sousa in 2014 ASAIHL Conference in Singapore, boys develop visual, spatial and temporal skills faster than girls and girls acquire spoken language skills faster than boys.
 In a single-gender school, girls get to explore their skills at their own pace without having to compete with boys and vice versa.

 Studies have shown that single-gender classrooms foster gender stereotypes.
 Both genders start thinking they are better than the other.
 "There is strong evidence for negative consequences of segregating by sex -- the collateral damage of segregating by sex," said Lynn S Liben, Professor of Psychology, Human Development and Family Studies, and Education, Penn State in a report 'Sex segregation in schools detrimental to equality', published in Science Daily in 2011.